 But life isn’t a screenplay.

 And some of these chapters are heavy.
 They live in the body more than the mind.
-Those are the ones that taught me what grief really is: not a storm you survive once, but weather you learn to live in.

 I’ve told these stories because I’m done pretending they didn’t shape me.